-While this reduction is a positive development, the rapid increase in global aguaculture production - as demonstrated in Figure 06 - places even greater pressure on the aguatic ecosystem.
-As aguaculture continues to grow and outpaces capture fisheries, it becomes crucial to intensify efforts on sourcing sustainable fishmeal and implementing sustainable practices across the sector to mitigate environmental impacts.
+While this reduction is a positive development, the rapid increase in global aquaculture production - as demonstrated in Figure 06 - places even greater pressure on the aquatic ecosystem.
+As aquaculture continues to grow and outpaces capture fisheries, it becomes crucial to intensify efforts on sourcing sustainable fishmeal and implementing sustainable practices across the sector to mitigate environmental impacts.

 Accelerating progress in aquaculture is crucial for its continued growth in scale and intensity.
 However, this transition is complex, as replacing small forage fish with alternatives like soy protein concentrate introduces new challenges.
 For example, forage fish have a significantly lower climate impact compared to soybean monoculture.
-Additionally, a substantial portion of soybeans used in animal feed is grown in the Brazilian Amazon, contributing to deforestation, a major driver of climate change.
+Additionally, a substantial portion of soybeans used in animal feed is grown in the Brazilian Amazon, contributing to deforestation, a major driver of climate change.34 consumers.

-Navigating a complex transportation system Modern and efficient food production operates on a large scale and relies on complex distribution networks to reach consumers.
 This process involves substantial transportation and energy use, contributing to a significant carbon footprint.
 Salmon farming is no exception, as the predominant methods involve the use of open sea pens, requiring cold water and protection from heavy swells and wind.